Jana-Marie/Enlightened-Otter/HW/README.md

 	- Change ADC voltage divider values
 	- [ ] Export PCB design files to kicad and publish
 	- Also export Gerber?
+	- [ ] Fix OTG mode
+		- Device enters not automatically OTG mode, can be done in software or with hardware IO.
+Problem: OTG/USB voltage is needed for the mosfet drivers.
+Thus USB has to be rpesent or OTG has to be turned on.
+OTG being turned on means, that on USB power it can't know that it has to move abck to charger mode.
+Idea 1: use a diode behind the USB plug drive OTG mode from IO and set IO with VUSB
+-> meh Idea 2: move Vgatedriver to VMID, VMID has OTG capabilities